 10.6.
 Importing & Exporting¶

-To export/share an aircraft, tap the profile in the list then tap the share button in the top right corner (box/arrow icon).
+To export/share an aircraft, tap the profile in the list then tap the action button in the top right corner (sqaure/arrow icon).
 The share sheet will appear and you can choose to export via a variety of options including AirDrop, Email, Dropbox, and others.

 Aircraft Profiles can be imported in various ways.
 If somebody is sharing an Aircraft Profile with you via AirDrop then a prompt will appear with an option to ‘Open with Oz RWY’.
 If an Aircraft Profile file has been shared with you via some other method (email, dropbox etc.) tap and hold the file icon until the share sheet appears, then choose ‘Copy to Oz RWY’.

-To copy/duplicate an aircraft profile, tap on the profile in the list then tap the duplicate button in the top right corner (to the left of the share button).
-The new aircraft profile will appear in the list with the word Copy appended.
+To copy/duplicate an aircraft profile, tap on the action button in the top right corner, then choose Duplicate.
+The new aircraft profile will appear in the list with ‘-1’ appended to the registration.